nemocrys/meas-electric-conductivity/README.md

 ```
 Close and reopen your script. usbtmc should now be usable without root.

+### 4.3 external libraries
-### 4.3 The following external libraries are used: yaml, atexit, matplotlib, numpy, usbtmc
+The following external libraries are used: yaml, atexit, matplotlib, numpy, usbtmc

 ---